leafo/lapis/docs/lapis_console.md

 ## Tips

-The console lets your write and execute a MoonScript program.
+The console lets you write and execute a MoonScript program.
 Multiple lines are supported.

 The `print` function has been replaced in the console to print to the debug output.
 You can print any type of object and the console will pretty print it.